DavidHe1127/Mr.He_HandBook/DevOps/AWS/ELB/README.md

   ```
   Saving can add up to a big amount!
 - Use smaller TLS cert.
 AWS ACM produces relatively larger cert!
 Typically, browser will cache and reuse cert being sent by server in the initial HTTPs connection for subsequent communication.
 However, if large number of new clients are there, cert will be transferred through ALB millions of times!
-- Increase idle timeout i.e 10 mins to make the most of connection reuse - ALB will reuse established session without opening new one.
-Also, enable `keep-alive` on the server making it greater than idle timeout such that ALB will close connections
+- `idle timeout` - when no data is sent/received after `idle timeout` elapses, elb closes connections (backend/frontend). `keep-alive` - when set and returned by server, it hints the minimum amount of time an idle connection has to be kept opened (in seconds).
+When timeout is expired, server may close the connection.
+So increase idle timeout i.e 10 mins to make the most of connection reuse - ELB will reuse established session without opening new one.
+Also, enable `keep-alive` on the server making it greater than the configured `idle timeout` such that ELB is responsible for closing the connections to your instance.
 - Use ALB over Classic Load Balancer as ALB supports HTTP/2 while Classic one doesn't.
 HTTP/2 enables http header compression.

 ### ALB vs NLB